NHL All-Star Game: Official games

 Despite Bailey's hopes of an annual All-Star Game, it did not become an annual tradition until the 1947–48 NHL season.
 In 1966, the All-Star Game was moved from the start of the season to its current position in the middle of the season.
-In 1979, the Challenge Cup series replaced the game, and in 1987 it was replaced with Rendez-vous '87.
-Lockouts disrupted the NHL season in 1995, 2005 and 2013 and resulted in the cancellation of the game in those years.
+In 1979, the Challenge Cup series replaced the game, in 1987, it was replaced with Rendez-vous '87, and in 2025 it was replaced with the 4 Nations Face-Off.
+Lockouts disrupted the NHL season in 1995, 2005, and 2013 and resulted in the cancelation of the game in those years.
 COVID-19 led to the cancelation of the 2021 game.
-As part of the NHL Collective Bargaining Agreement (CBA) that expired in 2014, the NHL agreed with the NHLPA not to hold an All-Star Game during Winter Olympic years, consequently the contest was cancelled in 2006, 2010 and 2014.
+As part of the NHL Collective Bargaining Agreement (CBA) that expired in 2012, the NHL agreed with the NHLPA not to hold an All-Star Game during Winter Olympic years that they participated in, consequently, the contest was canceled in 2006, 2010 and 2014.
 In 2018, however, the contest was still played, as NHL players did not participate in that year's Winter Olympics, and in 2022, the contest was still played, with players originally going to the 2022 Winter Olympics after, but ultimately did not due to COVID-19 postponing many games.